 Degreasing, cleaning and priming increases the surface energy of the substrate and gives the adhesive a larger contact area to bond to.
 Dirt and other contaminants reduce the surface energy of the substrate, so using cleaners and degreasers is an effective way to increase the strength of your bond.

-Cleaning & degreasing the substrate
+Cleaning & degreasing the substrate/abrasion

 Your substrate may hold contaminants from machining, handling, protecting, manufacturing and facility surroundings.
 It is estimated that even a thin film of oil will reduce adhesive performance by as much as 60%.
 Applying a cleaner, isopropyl alcohol or a degreasing solvent such as LOCTITE 7063 will remove dirt and debris.